 If you are living in a region that allows you to mingle with others in the streets (instead of huddling around your AC unit during a heat wave) and are moved again and again by the beauty and diversity of the plant life (all of which give us non conceptual clues to the innate creativity underlying the universe), and if you are able are able to sit down at a restaurant with your friends and loved ones, order seasonal foods reverently prepared and sip, perhaps, a few lovely, mind-lubricating wines, if you are able to do all that, you may be unable to control yourself; you may be absolutely and completely unable to keep your creative juices from pouring forth into the world.

-Today is July 2nd, 2012, its 57 degrees outside, the sky is grey, the light is soft, and I couldn’t be happier and ready to keep finish my forthcoming book, The Shoreline of Wonder: the Path of Creativity.
+Today is July 2nd, 2012, its 57 degrees outside, the sky is grey, the light is soft, and I couldn’t be happier and ready to keep finish my forthcoming book, The Shoreline of Wonder: On Being Creative.
 I’ll be skipping the mint julep in favor of the joy of forwarding my creative projects.